openSUSE/news-o-o/_posts/2010-07-10-opensuse-weekly-news-131-is-out.markdown

-    "Yes, its been forever and then some since Iâ€™ve messed with this  stuff.
-Iâ€™m finally trying to make sure that I get some work done on  this.
+    "Yes, its been forever and then some since I’ve messed with this  stuff.
+I’m finally trying to make sure that I get some work done on  this.
 The first item of business is the new iFolder appliance project  page being hosted on google code.
-This is where Iâ€™d like to post  updates, release notes, progress, errata, the how to, fixes,  workarounds, etc.
+This is where I’d like to post  updates, release notes, progress, errata, the how to, fixes,  workarounds, etc.
-     The next thing I want to mention is that Iâ€™ve started to work  on an openSUSE 11.2 based iFolder appliance that will include, as of  right now, iFolder 3.8. Â : Iâ€™ll be posting links to the test images for  anyone that would like to help test, comment, contribute, etc.  Please  feel free to post bugs to the project page and Iâ€™ll do my best to fix  them."
+     The next thing I want to mention is that I’ve started to work  on an openSUSE 11.2 based iFolder appliance that will include, as of  right now, iFolder 3.8.  : I’ll be posting links to the test images for  anyone that would like to help test, comment, contribute, etc.  Please  feel free to post bugs to the project page and I’ll do my best to fix  them."
 </td>
 </tr>
 </tbody>